 Marlon’s Press Kit

-Marlon Buchanan is an IT Director by day and a writer and home technology hacker (the good kind) by night.
+Best selling author Marlon Buchanan is an IT Director by day and a home technology hacker (the good kind) by night.
 He has over 25 years of combined experience as an IT director, software developer, systems analyst, college instructor, and smart home consultant.
 He has a bachelor’s in computer science and engineering from MIT and master’s degrees in business administration and software engineering from Seattle University.

 He has been automating things around his house since he was a kid.
 Now, his wife and kids get to enjoy the fruits of his smart home exploits.
 He is best known for his smart home, home networking, and cord-cutting articles on his blog HomeTechHacker.com, and his book, The Smart Home Manual.